HannesTheDev/MineraFurnace/README.md

 # MineraFurnace
-Cook, smelt, drie or bake an Item!
+Cook, smelt, drie or bake an Item with a simple Command!

 ## Commands
 Commands | Description | Default | Aliases | Permissions